 Weight is a big deal when packing for your camping trip, especially if you intend to do a bit of hiking to take in the scenery.
 Opt for a portable fan that won’t burden you with too much additional weight, make sure it is easy to carry.

 When it comes to storage, you want a tent fan that is compact and that does not take up much space.
 Try to find one that will fit seamlessly with the rest of your luggage, which will make carrying it even easier.

 Though most of the fans we have shared with you can be recharged using a laptop or a wall outlet, you cannot typically find these items in abundance when camping, especially if you plan to camp in more remote areas.
 Therefore, the longer the tent fan’s charge can last when used at high speeds, the better it will be for you.

 With a battery operated fan (and fans that support rechargeable batteries), this shouldn’t be a huge issue.
 However, you should pay attention to your fan’s power bank before you leave to go camping, as you don’t want to get to your destination to realize that your portable fan is nearly dead!

 The best tent fan should be powerful enough to provide cool air for the entire tent.
 Plug your tent fan into an outlet in your home and see if you’re able to stay cool with it.
+This step is especially important if you’re camping with dogs or kids.
 Monitor the fan speed and go from there!
 If you think that you need a stronger portable fan, you’ll be able to purchase one before you go.